QEF/q-e/upflib/README.md

 This directory contains a library of pseudopotential-related code, extracted from the Quantum ESPRESSO distribution.
-This library depends only upon some modules and routines of the UtilXlib  and devXlib libraries, upon a few LAPACK routines, and requires a suitable `../make.inc` file in Makefile.
+This library depends only upon module mp.f90 of UtilXlib and upon a few modules and routines of devXlib;
+upon a few LAPACK routines; requires a suitable `../make.inc` file in Makefile.
 Other than this, it can be independently compiled.

 Currently, it includes